Metadata Committee Charter (2025)

 • Recommendations for changes that would improve the way metadata is managed between trading partners, with direct application of prior best-practice work in areas that are of greatest need

-• Provide support to the important and growing use of metadata as a tool to promote discovery and purchase, particularly as ONIX 3.0 or 3.1 are fully implemented
+• Provide support to the essential use of metadata as a tool to promote discovery and purchase

 Deliverables

-• Support BISG’s efforts to transform supply chain communication, participating in work to outline benefits and make the business case for change
+• Support BISG’s efforts to transform supply chain communication, participating in work to outline benefits and make the business case for change.
+Specific components are shown in the timeline, below.

 • Oversee the efforts of an ISNI working group